Sunninghill Park: 1980s house

 In 1986, the walled garden of 5 acre was purchased from the Crown Estate Commissioners on behalf of Queen Elizabeth II.
 The following year, construction began on a two-storey red brick house to be the home of the Duke and Duchess of York, who had married in July 1986.
 The architect was Sir James Dunbar-Nasmith, Balmoral Estate Architect and professor at Heriot-Watt University.
 Construction was completed in 1990.

 The house had six reception rooms, 12 bedrooms, and 12 bathrooms.
 It was the first newly built royal home since Bagshot Park, which was built in 1879 for the Duke of Connaught.
-In the British tabloid press, the home was often referred to as 'SouthYork', a play on words for the 'Southfork' estate in the popular 1980s soap opera Dallas.
+In the British tabloid press, the home was often referred to as 'Southyork', a play on the 'Southfork' estate in the popular 1980s soap opera Dallas.
 It was also "mocked for its resemblance to a Tesco-style supermarket".

 The Duke and Duchess were divorced in 1996.
-Following the death of Queen Elizabeth The Queen Mother in 2002, it was announced that the Duke of York would live in her former home, Royal Lodge, Windsor.
-The Duke and his former wife shared the family's home until 2004, when he moved to Royal Lodge, the refurbishment of which was funded by taking out a mortgage on Sunninghill Park.
-The house was placed on the market in 2001 but the Duchess of York and her daughters continued to live there until sometime before it was sold in 2007.
+Following the death of Queen Elizabeth the Queen Mother in 2002, it was announced that the Duke of York would live in her former home, Royal Lodge, Windsor.
+The Duke and Duchess shared the family's home until 2004, when he moved to Royal Lodge, the refurbishment of which was funded by taking out a mortgage on Sunninghill Park.
+The house was placed on the market in 2001, but the Duchess of York and her daughters continued to live there until sometime before it was sold in 2007.

 Its legal title records that the house and some of its grounds were sold for £15 million in 2007, £3 million over the asking price, to an offshore trust in the British Virgin Islands.
 Kenes Rakishev, a 29-year-old Kazakh businessman who called himself a friend of Prince Andrew, professed to have negotiated the deal with the help of his father-in-law Imangali Tasmagambetov, the mayor of Astana, but insisted neither of them was the owner.
 Later, the owner was revealed to be Timur Kulibayev, the billionaire son-in-law of the Kazakh president, Nursultan Nazarbayev.
 Kulibayev acknowledged ownership after a newspaper investigation revealed he had used offshore companies and a trust to make the purchase.

 The house fell into an increasing state of disrepair.
 By 2009, it had "doors hanging open, weeds sprouting through the terrace paving, windows broken, grass growing through the cover over the empty swimming pool, peeling paintwork and a general air of dereliction."
 In July 2009, Bracknell Forest Borough Council were said to be considering seizing the property under the Housing Act 2004 and using it as a homeless shelter, following several reported break-ins.
-In 2013 the owner was granted planning permission to demolish it and replace it with a larger house, and in 2014, photos showed the former royal home appeared to be seriously dilapidated.
+In 2013, the owner was granted planning permission to demolish it and replace it with a larger house, and in 2014, photos showed that the former royal home appeared to be seriously dilapidated.
 Demolition was temporarily halted when more than 100 bats were found roosting under its roof, before its actual demolition.
-A 14-bedroom mansion was built in its place.
+A 14-bedroom mansion was built in its place, but it has never been occupied.